maubanel/UE5-CPP-Overview/strings/README.md

 ##### `Step 6.`\|`CPPOVR`| :small_orange_diamond: :small_blue_diamond:

 Now we can set the group of chars `"Marc"` to the *string* `FirstName`.
 We can then print the first name, a space, then a middle initial.
-Each time we add to the stream `<<` it concatonates all of the outputs to the console.
+Each time we add to the stream `<<` it concatenates all of the outputs to the console.

 ![print first name string and middle name char](images/stringChar.png)